 - The skills and qualifications of migrants.
 The UK is increasingly strict on allowing only skilled workers.

 - How easy do migrant find it to assimilate in the destined country?
-E.g. in 1950s and 1960s, migrants from the Indian sub-continent / Carribean may have found it more difficult to find employment due to poor English / racial discrimination.
+E.g. in the 1950s and 1960s, migrants from the Indian sub-continent / Caribbean may have found it more difficult to find employment due to poor English / racial discrimination.

 - It depends on the current economic climate.
 In a recession, migrants will find it harder to gain employment.

 - Can the Economy absorb a greater population?
-For example, what is the impact on public services, levels of congestion, and housing?
+For example, what are the impact on public services, levels of congestion, and housing?

 Impact of Immigration on housing

 Positive net migration levels are a significant factor in increasing the number of households in the UK.
 Given limited housing supply (and difficulties of increasing supply), this is putting upward pressure on UK house prices and the price of renting.